 Get that Portrait Photography Portfolio Up and Running

 Now that you’ve got a handle on all of these different types of portraits, go ahead and upload your work to your online portrait photography website.
 Don’t have one yet?
 No problem!
 Just choose a website builder that allows you to create a professional website in minutes.
 Make sure you pick one with the features that matter to you, like beautiful templates and built-in client proofing, which allows your clients to pick and choose their favorite shots, right on your website.
 Still not sure which website builder is right for you?
-Go with an online portfolio with a free trial so you can test it out before making the investment.
+Go with an online portfolio website with a free trial so you can test it out before making the investment.

 If you’re looking for even more ways to connect with potential clients and collaborators, use an online portfolio website with blogging capabilities.
 You can even blog about your process and favorite portrait photography techniques!
 While your online portfolio is the #1 way to get more clients, you need to know how to promote your work so that people actually find their way to your website.
 Check out our guide to marketing your portrait photography for more helpful tips.

 We can’t wait to see all your gorgeous portraits!

 Want more awesome tips on running your photography business?